Compiled by the Road Trip Alberta team

 The Complete Summer Road Trip Packing List

-To make it easier, we’ve subdivided the list of long road trip essentials into multiple categories.
+To make it easier, we’ve subdivided the list of road trip essentials into multiple categories.

 ‘Fun Times’ Essentials

 Don’t let one forgotten item put a kink in your plans.
 Pack the items below for a summer road trip you won’t be lacking in.

 - Day pack – From trips in the city to day hikes, a day pack (Osprey is our go-to brand for good reason!) is a must-have to carry water, snacks, keys, and a camera with you.

 - Playing Cards – A great way to pass the time on those lazy summer evenings, wherever you stop along the way.
 We recommend these waterproof cards!

 - Swimsuit – You never know when you’re going to find that perfect body of water to jump into.

 - A ball of some sort – A volleyball, basketball, or baseball – as long as you can toss it around, you’re good.

 - A great book (or two) – You never know when you’re going to get some unexpected downtime, and with a book, you can pass it more pleasantly.
 Here is a post of some of our favourite books about travel!